Upcoming Spring Semester EventsWednesday, April 27, 4 pm, in Avery 19 (lower level)

 About Math Club

 The Math Club is an umbrella organization for mathematics-related activities open to all UNL students.
-The Math Club sponsors events throughout the academic year in association with the Nebraska Alpha Chapter of Pi Mu Epsilon and the Women Undergraduates in Mathematics at Nebraska.
+The Math Club sponsors events throughout the academic year in association with the Nebraska Alpha Chapter of Pi Mu Epsilon and the Association for Women in Mathematics (AWM) undergraduate student chapter at Nebraska.
+Undergraduate students are strongly encouraged to contact the Math Club's faculty advisors to discuss events and meetings that they would like to see throughout the academic year and to help organize additional event and meetings.

 Subscribe to the Math Club mailing list.
 Use math-club for the list name.